LemarTokham/learning-journey/arduino/lcd_pomodoro/README.md

 # Arduino Pomodoro Timer

-A physical pomodoro timer built with an Arduino to make me more likely to study because i built it myself.
+A physical pomodoro timer built with an Arduino to make me more likely to study because I built it myself.

 ## Features
 - 25-minute work timer